Not getting heat and noticing error code 228 from your Lennox® furnace?

 How a Pressure Switch Works

-This part plays an important part as your furnace prepares to warm your space.
+This part plays an important role as your furnace prepares to heat your space.

 Here’s what occurs after your thermostat’s call for heat: